starfive-tech/freelight-u-sdk/README.md

 ## Build Instructions ##

-Checkout this repository and checkout to vic_starlight branch.
+Checkout this repository and checkout to starfive branch.
 Then you will need to checkout all of the linked submodules using:

 	$ git submodule update --init --recursive